 Effects of teak oil on pinewood?

-Pine is a simple wood to deal with, although it can be tough to decide on a finish.
+Pine is a simple wood, although it can be tough to decide on a finish.
 As a result, it’s frequently suitable for unfinished wood projects.
 If you had teak oil in mind for your pinewood, don’t panic.
-There are many different finishes to choose from; all you have to do is pick the right one for the job.
-Teak oil does typically not penetrate far into the teak, while pine, being porous and dry, absorbs a lot of the oil.
+There are many different finishes to choose from; you must pick the right one for the job.
+Teak oil typically does not penetrate far into the teak, while porous and dry pine absorbs a lot of the oil.
 Three coatings would generally be enough; up to seven coats are necessary.